yakuan-chen/bkds-datachallenge-Chen-Yakuan/README.md

 type your repo name in the field shown, and click submit.
 This will notify us that you're finished.

 ##Timeline
-You have 14 days to complete the data challenge from the time your Brooklyn Data Science candidate account was created.
+There's no time limit, but we suggest completing the data challenge within 14 days from the time your Brooklyn Data Science candidate account was created.

 ##Honor Code
 You can use any textbooks, online guides, etc. to complete the data challenge, but all of your answers to Part 1 and the work done